 - In the end, when the characters realize the error of their ways, what do they do with their leftover rulebooks, gameboards, dice, and other accessories?
 Do they throw them all away?
 Return them to the publisher?
 Sell them off to a gaming store?
 No, that would make them normal people.
 Instead, they do the good Christian thing and chuck them in a big fat bonfire.
 Granted, it does make sense that they wouldn't want anyone else to get their hands on materials that they consider sinful, but it seems fairly extreme.

-- Perhaps Jack Chick's most famous tract is in the process of becoming a live-action movie.
-"Dark Dungeons: The Movie!" is a Kickstarter funded effort to transform Jack Chick's tract, "Dark Dungeons", into a live-action movie, and the sight of real actors reading the lines in costume and in character has to be seen to be believed.
-In this case, the Narm is invoked, as the director of the film is a big Stephen Colbert fan.
-The director said that "The best humor is done by a person doing it completely straight that for a moment you think he's serious."
+- Dark Dungeons is so infamous, it was adapted into a live-action movie in 2014.
+A Kickstarter campaign helped make it happen.
+The sight of real actors reading the lines in costume and in character has to be seen to be believed.
+In this case, the Narm is intentional, as the director is an avowed fan of Stephen Colbert and has this to say about his work:"The best humor is done by a person doing it completely straight that for a moment you think he's serious."

-- "The Gay Blade":
+- The Gay Blade:

-"From Satan's shadowy world of homosexuality, in a display of defiance against society, they come forth - those who suffer the agony of rejection, the despair of unsatisfied longing - desiring, etc."
+- The opening line is almost poetic — once you get past the implication homosexuals have gay sex on purpose to spite Biblical teachings:"From Satan's shadowy world of homosexuality, in a display of defiance against society, they come forth - those who suffer the agony of rejection, the despair of unsatisfied longing - desiring, etc."